-This post will show you what you can do if Microsoft Teams is not downloading any files.
+This post will show you what you can do if Microsoft Teams is not downloading or showing any files.
 Teams is a comprehensive business communication platform that unifies instant chat, audio calling, and video calling, and allow its users to collaborate through different channels.
 It also lets them share files with others on the Teams network.
 Files can simply be uploaded or shared as a ‘link to the file’ on a one-on-one chat, group chat, or on specific channels.
 While it’s pretty easy to download these files, some users are finding it difficult to download the shared files on their Windows 11/10 PC.
 This article attempts to solve this issue using some effective solutions.

 Files shared on a channel are available in the team’s SharePoint folder and can be accessed via the Files tab.
 They are also available in OneDrive for Business (for one-on-one or group chat).
 To download a shared file, you can click on the More Options icon (three horizontal dots) next to the file name and select the Download option.
 Once downloaded, the files will appear in the Downloads folder of your device.

 Why won’t Teams let me download a file?